toddreed/xcodebuild/README.md

 A *build project* is a description of what you want to build.
 It specifies the Xcode project or workspace, the scheme and configuration to use, and other build settings and metadata needed to create an `.xcarchive` or `.ipa` file.
 There are two ways to specifying your build project: with a YAML file, or with Ruby code in your Rakefile.

-A build project is has the following model:
+A build project has the following model:

 ![build-project-model](README.assets/build-project-model.svg)